treolabs/treopim/docs/en/user-guide/views-and-panels.md

 To switch to this view, click the plates icon located in the upper right corner of the entity records list view:

 ![Plate view](../../_assets/views-and-panels/plate-view.jpg)

+To switch to this view, click the plates icon located in the upper right corner of the entity records list view.

 The [mass actions](#mass-actions) and [singe record actions](#single-record-actions) are also available here, just like for the list view.